 Corporation is an independent business entity, separate from the people who own, control, and manage it.

 Corporations can enter into contracts, incur debts, and pay taxes apart from its owners.
-In other words, the Corporation itself, not the shareholders who own it, is held legally liability for the actions and debs the business incurs.
+In other words, the Corporation itself, not the shareholders who own it, is held legally liability for the actions and debts the business incurs.

 Benefits of Incorporation

 The biggest benefit to forming a Corporation is personal liability protection.
-Shareholders of a Corporation have limited liability protection, which means creditors can’t come after an owner’s personal assets to collect a debt.
+Shareholders of a corporation have limited liability protection, which means creditors can’t come after an owner’s personal assets to collect a debt.
 The same applies if the business gets sued.